AdaCore/xmlada/docs/schema.rst

   The Document Type Description is the original way to do this.
 They come directly from the ancestor of XML, SGML.
 All XML parsers must parse the DTD, and report events if the user is using SAX.
-However, not all parsers are able to validate the document against a DTD (XML/Ada doesn't).
+However, not all parsers are able to validate the document against a DTD (XML/Ada doesn’t).

   Their use tends to greatly diminish.
 Among their limitations are a limited capability to express constraints on the order of tag children, the fact that